 Most people are familiar with a fly swatter.
 The bug lands on a flat surface and with a quick flick of the wrist, the swatter whips forward and kills the bug.
-If it was done properly, the bug is dead, but, often, it is smashed with its guts out, leaving a gory mess to clean up—not fun!
+If it was done properly, the bug is dead—but, often, it is smashed with its guts out, leaving a gory mess to clean up.
+Not fun!
 Plus, it’s really hard to get spiders along the crevice of the ceiling with a swatter.

 Next, we tried the bug zapper racket.
 There are two buttons on the handle that when pushed, complete the circuit and an electrical current flows through the wire mesh.
 With a good swing, flying bugs can be zapped out of the air.
-There was a bee in our house and the bug zapper was perfect, but it doesn’t work well with nonflying bugs or bugs that have landed, so I continued to look for the ultimate in pest control.
+There was a bee in our house and the bug zapper was perfect, but it doesn’t work well with nonflying bugs or bugs that have landed, so I continued to search for the ultimate in pest control.

-- It’s air powered
+- It’s air-powered.

-- It shoots granulated table salt
+- It shoots granulated table salt.

-- It has a single pump action that loads and compresses the air in the gun’s chamber
+- It has a single pump action that loads and compresses the air in the gun’s chamber.

-- Each pump automatically turns the gun’s safety on
+- Each pump automatically turns the gun’s safety on.

-- It is for adults only
+- It is for adults only.

 - Amazon won’t ship it to California, but if ordered directly from their business, they will.

-- It is powerful enough to kill flies
+- It is powerful enough to kill flies.

-- The salt pattern is tight enough to kill small insects like mosquitos
+- The salt pattern is tight enough to kill small insects like mosquitos.

-- It uses a very small amount of table salt per shot so salt isn't all over the house
+- It uses a very small amount of table salt per shot so salt isn't all over the house.

-- It makes killing bugs a sport of sorts
+- It makes killing bugs a sport of sorts.

-- It kills bugs on flat surfaces, along the edges of the ceiling, and in the air better than any alternative
+- It kills bugs on flat surfaces, along the edges of the ceiling, and in the air better than any alternative.

-- The trigger doesn’t pull smoothly
+- The trigger doesn’t pull smoothly.

-- Each pump sets the safety so it takes getting used to turning it off to fire
+- Each pump sets the safety so it takes getting used to turning it off to fire.

-- It is hard to pump
+- It is hard to pump.

-Testing the Insect Salt Gun Out at Different Distances
+Testing the Gun at Different Distances

-The gun works by shooting salt like a shotgun so I’ve done extensive testing at various distances to measure the pattern and power.
+The gun works by shooting salt like a shotgun, so I’ve done extensive testing at various distances to measure the pattern and power.

 At one foot, it shoots about a one-inch diameter patter that is a bit bigger than a quarter, but the salt is tight enough that it will kill a fly if it's within the pattern.
 It will easily kill a fly and it obliterated a small moth at this distance, but it didn’t wipe out a large spider.
 The large spider took three direct shots to kill.
 The first shot on the spider removed a few of its legs, so I quickly shot it again.
 I'd prefer to shoot a bug once and have it be dead.